Emir-Acikgoz-50/datascience/portfolio/research_project/task_definition.md

 So our research revolved around how we could predict the daily amount of packages.
 Therefore, we come up with the following research question:

-  *How can PostNL apply machine learning models, to predict how many packages need to be proccesed for the next day?*
+- *How can PostNL apply machine learning models, to predict how many packages need to be proccesed for the next day?*

+Subsequently, we also come up with corresponding subquestions.
+These are:

+- *What are the most commonly used models for timeseries*
+- *Which models are best for our dataset?*
+- *What additional data can be used to improve the predictions?*
+- *How reliable are the predictions?*